Greater Downtown Miami: Transportation

 Metrorail has stops throughout Miami with connections to Miami International Airport, all Metrobus lines, Tri-Rail and Amtrak.
 The main bus station in Downtown is located next to the Arsht Center at the Adrienne Arsht Center Station.

 As an urban and pedestrian-friendly area with an extensive public transit network, Downtown (along with Brickell, the Arts & Entertainment District, and South Beach) is one of the areas in Miami where a car-free lifestyle is commonplace.
 Many Downtown residents get around by foot, bicycle, Metromover or by taxi.
 The Metromover is a popular alternative to walking in the area, especially on rainy, hot or cold days, as the Metromover is free, and stations are located roughly every two blocks throughout the area.

 Recently, the City of Miami, along with the Downtown Development Authority, has begun bicycle initiatives promoting citywide bike parking and bike lanes, that have made bicycling much more popular for residents.
 Bike lanes and bike sharrows are currently planned for the majority of Downtown streets to be painted by the end of 2010.
-The Venetian Causeway is a popular bicycle commuter route that connects South Beach to Downtown.
+Venetian Causeway is a popular bicycle commuter route that connects South Beach to Downtown.
 The Rickenbacker Causeway is very popular on weekends for recreational bicyclists, and often, bicycles can outnumber cars on the causeway.